This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Read through the entire recipe and the Ingredient Notes section of the post and gather your ingredients.
-These no-bake peanut butter bars come together quickly so it’s a good idea to have everything ready before beginning.
+• Prepare Ahead: Read through the full recipe and Ingredient Notes before starting.
+These bars come together quickly, so have everything ready.

 Frequently Asked Questions